 No surprise either, that with the consequences of such ineptitude so apparent in the wake of the Suarez case, they've been active in forcing the FA to adhere to a finite schedule, in an effort to get the changes made as soon as is possible.

-If that's not enough for a national media that shows headlong determination to disregard the good reputations of great institutions in pursuit of that next, sensational titbit, then maybe they'll take note whilst confirmation is issued by parliamentary process and authority - declared by the highest house in the land.
+If the opinions of football supporters are not enough for a national media, which shows headlong determination to disregard the good reputations of great institutions in pursuit of that next, sensational titbit, then maybe they'll take note whilst confirmation is issued by parliamentary process and authority - declared by the highest house in the land.

-Liverpool Supporters are angry because they were condemned and slandered along with their club on the basis of scant, ill founded claims.
+Supporters are angry because they were ignored on the basis of scant, ill founded claims.

 That's a feeling that in the DCMS, has been echoed by the weightiest of assessors.

-And it's a position on fairness taken by Kenny Dalglish and the club, that has today been reiterated by the Government body responsible for FA reform.
+And it's a position on fairness that has today been reiterated by the Government body responsible for FA reform.